Oct 1: Dee Packer Oct 2: Steve Lathrop Oct 3: Clarke Smith Oct 4: Jane Grant Oct 5: Erica Rafford Oct 6: Danielle Lane

 Mike Murray (another Melvin Jones award recipient), Larry Forcier, and George Delorme

-The Yarmouth Lions Club presented Kyle Bennett with a generous contribution in support of his Eagle Scout project, a memorial honoring past and present volunteer firefighters and emergency medical service providers of the Yarmouth Fire Rescue.
+YARMOUTH LIONS CLUB SUPPORTS EAGLE SCOUT PROJECT The Notes – November 28, 2017 The Yarmouth Lions Club presented Kyle Bennett with a generous contribution in support of his Eagle Scout project, a memorial honoring past and present volunteer firefighters and emergency medical service providers of the Yarmouth Fire Rescue.
 The 15’ x 20’ brick memorial is located in front of the Fire and Rescue Station on North Road.
 It consists of a cement podium with a plaque affixed to it, a cement crest, a bench, and two flag poles – one flag with the Fire and Rescue crest and the other with the EMS crest.
+Kyle, a Yarmouth Eagle Scout in Troop 648, gave a well-received presentation of his project to the Lions Club at their October 16th meeting.
+He described the material and labor costs of the project and provided the club with a photo depicting the podium and its inscription.

 Sandy Bowie, Lions Club president, Kyle Bennett, and